 White fish is usually also high in nutrients including selenium for a healthy immune system; vitamin B12, which supports a healthy nervous system, and which – together with high levels of vitamin B6 and phosphorous – also helps the body release energy efficiently from food.
 And all fish is a good dietary source of iodine, needed for the production of thyroid hormones, which help regulate your metabolism.
 You want all these things if you’re trying to lose, or maintain, weight.

-Being made of white (as opposed to oily) fish, these noodles should contain a little omega 3, although it won’t be very much.
-(Nevertheless, I’m asking Oomi if any of the omega 3 content is retained during processing).
+Being made of white (as opposed to oily) fish, I guessed these noodles should contain a little omega 3, although it wouldn’t be very much.
+I asked Oomi if any of the omega 3 content is retained during processing, and they confirmed that they could not claim that.
 Omega 6 will predominate in the sunflower oil in the noodles.